 Length and Structure of AIT Programs

-Army Advanced Individual Training (AIT) programs vary widely in duration and content.
+Army Advanced Individual Training (AIT) programs differ considerably in duration and content, with the length of AIT reflecting the chosen Military Occupational Specialty (MOS).

 Infantry AIT Duration

-Infantry AIT is one of the shorter programs, typically lasting about 14 weeks.
+Infantry AIT is one of the shorter programs, typically spanning around 14 weeks at Fort Benning, Georgia.

-During your infantry AIT, you’ll learn:
+During infantry AIT, you will learn:

 - Advanced marksmanship